Linear Aggregation in Tree-based Estimators: Introduction

-While it is possible to grow trees until there is only one observation left in each leaf, it is useful to have tree structures with more than one observation per leaf.
-This is particularly important when using a linear aggregation function.
-However, the exact number of observations which should be in each leaf is much harder to determine.
 Early stopping and pruning of the trees after they have been trained have both been used for regression trees with linear aggregation functions.
 For example, \cite{quinlan1992learning} and \cite{gama2004functional} build linear models in the pruning phase of each leaf, while \cite{chaudhuri1994piecewise} use a stopping criterion that is based on cross-validation and attempts to estimate whether a further split sufficiently improves the mean squared error.

+In contrast to these existing methods, our stopping criterion accounts for the linear regressions which are fit in the child leaves, and if their combined $R^2$ does not improve on that of the parent node by some amount, the split is rejected.
+This both incorporates the linear regressions used in the final aggregation, and allows the depth of the trees to be adaptive to the structure of the data.

 While it is always possible to bootstrap these algorithms and combine them with ideas introduced in Random Forests \citep{breiman2001random}, these ideas were mainly studied as regression trees, even though one would expect better predictive power and smoother prediction surfaces in the bagged versions \citep{buhlmann2002analyzing}.
 Additionally, some of these algorithms would be computationally too expensive to be used in a bagged version.